Michael Vang

-Michael Vang (born May 13, 2000) is a professional footballer who most recently played as a midfielder for USL Championship club Miami FC.
+Michael Vang (born May 13, 2000) is a professional footballer.
 Born in the United States, he represented the Laos national team.

 Playing career

 Youth

 Vang played in the U.S. Soccer Development Academy through Shattuck-Saint Mary's in high school.

 Vang was committed to play soccer for the University of the Pacific, but decided instead to pursue playing professionally.

 1º Dezembro

 In July 2018, Vang joined Portuguese third tier league club 1º de Dezembro that plays in the Campeonato de Portuga.
 Vang was promoted to the first team in 2019 and started three league games.

 Forward Madison

 On 14 January 2020, Vang signed with Forward Madison of the USL League One prior to the 2020 season.
 He scored on his debut for the club in a 4–0 league win over Tormenta on 15 August 2020.